 The dashcam market is pretty saturated these days, with products ranging in price from $9 (yes, $9) all the way up to $600 or so.
 As a result, it can be pretty difficult to even get started with your search without being blasted with options.
 In the ~$100 price range, we've already checked out Anker's Roav C1 Pro and C2 Pro, which we found to be solid offerings.

 This time around, we're checking out a dashcam from one of Anker's direct competitors: RAVPower (which owns VAVA).
 VAVA's Dash Cam 2K can record higher-resolution video than most at this price point, but sacrifices some features to keep costs competitive.
 Read More

 Most people purchase used cars instead of new models, which means most people don't have the latest and greatest tech in their vehicle.
 How many cars on the road today are equipped with cassette players, iPod integration, or navigation systems with horribly-outdated maps?

 There are countless products designed to give existing cars more modern features.
 Dash cams are fairly popular, like the Roav models we previously reviewed.
+There are also third-party tracking devices, like T-Mobile's SyncUP and Linxup.
 Read More